XeroOl/notitg-xml-to-emmylua/README.md

 ```

 ## Dependencies / Installation:
 A lua interpreter is required.
+Download and run converter.lua

 ## Usage:
 ```